- Any patient you suspect clinically to have airway compromise

 The ENT and Anaesthetic registrars should be informed urgently if you have think the patient’s airway is at risk.

-In an emergency situation, because most ENT registrars are off-site out-of-hours, it is prudent to put out a crash or MET call so that the emergency team (including an anaesthetist) can be on scene immediately.
+In an emergency situation, because most ENT registrars are off-site out-of-hours, it is prudent to put out an emergency call for the anaesthetist, ODP and emergency team, who are on site.

 Who to admit

-We would suggest that any patient who has a relatively stable airway and does not need intubation may be observed under the care of ENT team on an ENT ward with suitably trained nurses and ITU support readily available.
+We would suggest that any patient who has a stable airway with minimal airway oedema may be observed under the care of ENT team on a specialist ENT ward with suitably trained nurses and critical care outreach support readily available.
+If, however, there is no specialist ENT ward, a critical care unit may be a more appropriate environment.

 Assessment and recognition